plus3it/watchmaker/CONTRIBUTING.md

     execute as part of a pull request submission.

-1. Once the build finishes, build the local copy of the documentation by executing, from the project-root:
+1. Once the build finishes, build the local copy of the documentation by
+    executing:

     ```shell
     podman run \
       -v $( pwd ):/watchmaker \
-      localhost/doc-preview \
+      localhost/doc-preview
-      /watchmaker/ci/local/build_dox.sh
     ```

+    From the project-root.
 This will result in the "preview" versions of the HTML files being generated under the project's `dist/docs` directory.

+    Note: If your local repo-copy already has contents under the `dist` directory, that content may cause the document-build to fail.
+It's recommended to run `git clean -fdx` before attempting to run the container.
+    This should clean out ALL untracked files in your local repository

 1. To view the documents, use a `file://` URI to reference the location of your local git repository's `dist/docs` directory.
 This may be something like: